 Bears, like all mammals, must regulate their body heat.
 A bear’s fur is an extremely effective insulation during the winter, maintaining body heat while absorbing heat from the sun.
 However, it does not allow adequate cooling during warm weather.
 As they don’t have sweat glands, bears must cool themselves through several unique methods, shared by dogs.

 Polar bears are faced with overheating like the other bears, but they also require additional heating during the subzero temperatures of the arctic winter.
 They have three to four inches of subcutaneous fat on their rumps and backs that provide additional insulation.
 However, they primarily bask in the sun and their outer fur functions as a unique system of heat transmission.
-Polar bear hairs, according to Charles Feazel in White Bear, have ". . . an empty core in the center of each strand.
-Each hair functions as a light trap, a conduit that takes the sun's rays . . . the last few inches to his dark skin.
-Polar bear skin is one of nature's most efficient UV [ultraviolet] absorbers.
-Ultraviolet light penetrates clouds, so Nanook's efficient solar collection system works even on overcast days."
-Also, a polar bear's long snout warms the cool arctic air as it inhales.
+Polar bear hairs, according to Charles Feazel in White Bear: Encounters With the Master of the Arctic Ice, have “. . . an empty core in the center of each strand.
+Each hair functions as a light trap, a conduit that takes the sun’s rays . . . the last few inches to his dark skin.
+Polar bear skin is one of nature’s most efficient UV [ultraviolet] absorbers.
+Ultraviolet light penetrates clouds, so Nanook’s efficient solar collection system work seven on overcast days.”
+Also, a polar bear’s long snout warms the cool arctic air as it inhales.